samuelebenitez/greyd-challenge/README.md

 ## Descripcion

-Pequeña web realizada para un challenge de Greydive
+Pequeña web realizada para un challenge orientada a frontend JR.

 ## Librerías usadas